ABS-14/-Ecommerce_Prediction-Linear-Regression-/README.md

 ---

-# E-Commerce Customer Behavior Analysis
+# StyleSync: Predictive Analytics for Fashion Retail

 This repository contains an analysis and predictive modeling project for an online clothing store that offers in-store styling and clothing advice sessions.
 The goal is to determine whether the company should focus more on its **mobile app experience** or **website** based on customer purchasing behavior.